HussieniEltawil/PowerBi-Repair-Return-Operations-Dashboard/README.md

 ## 🔒 Data Privacy

-This repository contains a portfolio-safe representation of a repair and return analytics dashboard.

 All data shown in the dashboard visuals is fictional and was created solely for demonstration purposes.

 The repository does not include: